 Some offices and workplaces in Sweden are trialling a six-hour working day which includes a one hour lunch break.
 This idea seeks to improve the work-life balance which has received greater attention in recent years.

-Preliminary results show a greater quality of work with people experiencing lower levels of stress.
-This all seems great and I struggle to see the negatives.
 Shorter working hours seem to be an all-round good idea.
-Workplaces are seeing greater productivity and work output rather than less which most of us would expect as an unavoidable consequence of a shorter working day.
+Preliminary results show a greater quality of work and a lower incidence of stress amongst employees.
+Workplaces are seeing greater productivity and work output rather than less (which most of us would expect as an unavoidable consequence of a shorter working day).
 People are getting to spend more time with their families, taking part in new activities and experiences.
-People also have more time to look after themselves, less working hours for many means less hours staring at a computer screen, less time cooped up in a stuffy office building, sitting in chairs with bad posture and drinking too much caffeine.
-Rather there is time with the kids, family and friends.
-Time to hit the gym, finish our book, get outside and cook healthy meals from scratch instead of reaching for the take-out menu after a long day on our feet.
+People also have more time to look after themselves.
+Less working hours for many means less hours staring at a computer screen, less time cooped up in a stuffy office building, sitting in chairs with bad posture and drinking too much caffeine.
+Rather time is freed up to spend with the kids, family and friends.
+Time to hit the gym, finish a book, get outside and cook healthy meals from scratch instead of reaching for the take-out menu after a long day on our feet.

 There seems to be no end to the benefits but the cynic in me just isn’t convinced.
 Perhaps I have too bleak a view on mankind.
 However, when I imagine what we would do given those precious few extra hours images of non-stop Netflix, bad YouTube videos and general staring at a computer screen come to mind.
 Hustling the kids from one activity to the other whilst still feeling guilty about that well-known drain on our bank account – the unused gym membership.
 Maybe I need to have more faith in mankind.
 Maybe we will put the time to good use should the chance for shorter working days come our way.
 Until such a time that trials have run for longer and there is further proof of the long-term benefits of a six-hour working day you will find me at my laptop after a long day of 9-5.